istankovic/cargo-book/src/03-02-manifest.md

 dependencies residing in the workspace directory become members.
 You can add additional packages to the workspace by listing them in the `members` key.
 Note that members of the workspaces listed explicitly will also have their path dependencies included in the workspace.
+Sometimes a project may have a lot of workspace members and it can be onerous to keep up to date.
+The path dependency can also use [globs][globs] to match multiple paths.
 Finally, the `exclude` key can be used to blacklist paths from being included in a workspace.
 This can be useful if some path dependencies aren't desired to be in the workspace at all.

 The `package.workspace` manifest key (described above) is used in member crates to point at a workspace's root crate.
 If this key is omitted then it is inferred